 Awards & Recognitions

-2020 OFFICER OF THE YEAR
+2021 OFFICER OF THE YEAR

-CSL Macko is also recognized for his dedication, initiative, strong work ethic, and his willingness to always be a team player who continues to improve his skill set for the betterment of the Department and safety of the officers and firefighters.
+Communications Training Officer Shelby Teat is a four-year veteran of the Cocoa Beach Police Department.
+She has been selected as the Cocoa Beach Police Department 2021 Telecommunications Officer of the Year for her dedication, initiative, strong work ethic, and her willingness to always be a team player.
+Shelby continues to improve her skill set for the betterment of the Department and safety of our police and fire personnel.

 Some of Shelby’s performance highlights from 2021 are as follows:

 Shelby went above and beyond while taking a call from a distraught individual that was seeking assistance due to his suicidal thoughts.
 She took the call via Text to 9-1-1.
 The caller only provided limited information—his first name and that the Department had contact with him on a previous date at a local hotel.
 The caller made comments via the text that “this was it for him”.
 Shelby quickly provided the officers the limited information she had and sent them to the hotel to try to locate the individual.

 Shelby took it upon herself while units were responding to investigate and try to get further information on the caller.
 She was able to locate a Facebook account for the caller using his telephone number and provided the responding officers with a current photo of the subject.
 Shelby was also able to find birth year information for the individual on his Facebook page and a link to his Instagram account that provided additional identifying information which she then provided to the responding officers.

 Shelby remained on the line, communicating via text with the individual while continuing the background investigation.
 She was able to build a rapport with the individual and convince him to provide his current location.
 Officers were subsequently able to locate the subject shortly after and placed him in protective custody.
 Shelby’s efforts allowed for officers to quickly locate the individual and prevent the possibility of any self-inflicted harm.